unnus/unnus/content/email-series/lookalike-in-healthcare.md

 </p>
 <p>

-If you read their blog, they solely talk about lowering medical errors, preventing patient falls, reducing readmission rates, and leading a healthier lifestyle.
+If you read their blog, they <em>solely</em> talk about lowering medical errors, preventing patient falls, reducing readmission rates, and leading a healthier lifestyle.
 </p>
 <p>